The following summarizes biographical information for Senior Executives and select Non-Executive Personnel of TFG:

 Prior to her employment with TFG in 2004, Ms. Henderson was the Controller for the North Carolina office of a Pennsylvania-based information technology corporation.
 She worked in an accounting capacity for 15 years prior to returning to school for post-graduate work in forestry.

 Ms. Henderson has a B.S. in Business Administration from Appalachian State University, and a Master of Forestry from North Carolina State University.
 She is a professional member of the Society of American Foresters.
 She is the 2016 Chair of the North Carolina Division of the Appalachian Society of American Foresters.

-Mr. Fehringer is Associate Regional Director of Forest Operations for the Great Lakes Region with reporting responsibility to the Senior Director in overseeing the on-the-ground management activities for the approximately 620,000 acres owned by the Prior Affiliated Funds in the region.
+Mr. Fehringer is Regional Director of Forest Operations for the Great Lakes Region with reporting responsibility to the Senior VP Forest Operations in overseeing the on-the-ground management activities for the approximately 620,000 acres owned by the Prior Affiliated Funds in the region.

 Prior to his employment with TFG in 2003, Mr. Fehringer served as Forestry Coordinator and District Manager for International Paper Company where he directed harvesting and forestry operations on 230,000 acres of forestlands.
 Mr. Fehringer’s experience also includes forestry instruction at Michigan Technological University.

 Mr. Fehringer has a B.S. in forestry from Michigan Technological University, where he also pursued post-graduate studies in Wildlife Management.
 He is a Registered Forester in Michigan and a member of the Society of American Foresters.